timmisset/omt-odt-plugin/src/main/java/com/misset/opp/omt/meta/README.md

 tag !Activity to determine which kind of OMTModelItem is used.
 Using a delegate structure the OMTActivity is then provided which contains a field title, with an OMTMetaType InterpolatedString

-The MetaTypes are used all over the OMT part of the plugin to introduce specific validations, determine where to inject ODT language and more.
+The MetaTypes are used all over the OMT part of the plugin to introduce specific validations, determine where to inject languages and more.

 > The MetaProvider is extended from the Yaml MetaTypeProvider included in the YamlPlugin of IntelliJ